rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

  In fact, when we say "bits"
  we're referring to the length of a binary number.

-But we can represent numbers in any arbitrary base.
+But we can represent a number in any arbitrary base.
  And this is important because one of the best sources of true random numbers is *fair* dice rolls.